Jun 9 2015

 The primary function of a VIN decoder, just as it’s named, is to decode or extract information from 17 digit VIN numbers (standardized by the NHTSA in 1981).
 Each VIN number is unique to one vehicle, with positions 12-17 reserved for the vehicle's serial number to avoid duplicate VINs.
 Positions 1-8, 10, and 11, referred to as the VIN pattern, are used to describe basic vehicle details including year, make, model, body and drive type, engine, manufacturing country and plant, and sometimes transmission.
 Position 9 is used to determine the validity of the VIN, which you can learn more about here.

 Example of VIN Breakdown:

 Many automotive businesses implement a VIN decoding solution via web service, as it can be the easiest and most accurate way to identify vehicles.
 Other companies work off of a delivered flat file that is updated nightly.
 While these 17 digits identify many aspects of the vehicle, there is still a significant amount of extended vehicle data or 3rd party validation data to be obtained, such as installed and optional equipment, EPA MPG and green score ratings, vehicle weights and measurements, and etc. To access this additional vehicle data, a complete vehicle data and VIN decoding solution may be needed.

 Though a VIN decoding solution can provide all the vehicle details you need to know at the time of production, any post production vehicle history details call for a separate service, such as a VIN check or Vehicle History Report.

-The level of vehicle information provided by a VIN check tool varies quite a bit in the level of vehicle history they provide.
-And though many of them are advertised as free, which is true for a portion of data, accessing a full vehicle history report (discussed later in this article) almost always has a cost associated.
+The level of vehicle information provided by a VIN check tool varies quite a bit.
+Though many of them are advertised as free, which is true for a portion of data, accessing a full vehicle history report (discussed later in this article) almost always has a cost associated.